Supported domain control validation (DCV) methods for domain prevalidation

 .

-After you've created the file and placed it on your site, DigiCert visits the specified URL to confirm the presence of our random value.
-See Add a domain and validate it using HTTP practical demonstration.
+Once you create the file and place it on your site, DigiCert goes to the specified URL to confirm the presence of our random value.
+See Validate a Domain using HTTP practical demonstration.

 HTTP Practical Demonstration with unique filename

-Host a file with a random filename that contains a DigiCert-generated random value (provided for the domain in your CertCentral account) at a predetermined location on your website: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt
+Host a file with a random filename containing a DigiCert-generated random value at a predetermined location: http://{domain-name}/.well-known/pki-validation/{unique-filename}.txt

 .

-After you've created the file and placed it on your site, DigiCert visits the specified URL to confirm the presence of our random value.
-See Add a domain and validate it using HTTP practical demonstration with unique filename as the validation method.
+Once you create the file and place it on your site, DigiCert goes to the specified URL to confirm the presence of our random value.
+See Validate a Domain using HTTP practical demonstration with unique filename.

 Warning

-DV TLS certificates do not support the HTTP Practical Demonstration with unique filename DCV method.
+DV TLS certificates don’t support the HTTP Practical Demonstration with unique filename DCV method.